-The above mentioned concept of scalable design requires relatively long circuit traces between ADC and digital unit which captures the data and performs the computations.
-The long distance between the digital processing unit and the analog-to-digital conversion unit has an advantage in noise retention typically produced by digital circuits.
-Those digital circuits, such as FPGA, Ethernet or other flip-flops blocks and circuit traces, usually work at high frequencies and emit wide-band noise with relatively low power.
-In such cases any increase in a distance between the noise source and analog signal source increase S/N significantly.
-However, at the same time, a long distance brings problems with the digital signal transmission between ADC and computational unit.
-But this obstacle should be resolved more easily in free-space than on board routing.
+The above mentioned concept of the scalable design requires a relatively long circuit traces between ADC and the digital unit which captures the data and performs the computations.
+The long distance between the digital processing unit and the analogto-digital conversion unit has the advantage in noise retention typically produced by digital circuits.
+Those digital circuits, such as FPGA, Ethernet or other flip-flops blocks and circuit traces, which work usually at high frequencies and emit the wide-band noise with relatively low power.
+In such cases, any increase in a distance between the noise source and the analog signal source increases S/N significantly.
+However, at the same time, a long distance introcuces problems with the digital signal transmission between ADC and the computational unit.
+However, this obstacle should be resolved more easily in a free-space than on board routing.
 The high-quality differential signalling shielded cables should be used, such as massively produced and cheap SATA cables.
 This technology has two advantages over PCB signal routing.
-First, it can use twisted pair of wires for leak inductance suppression in signal path and second, the twisted pair may additionally be shielded by uninterrupted metal foil.
+First, it can use twisted pair of wires for leak inductance suppression in signal path.
+Second, the twisted pair may additionally be shielded by uninterrupted metal foil.